-Approximately 92,201 acres of our 664,000 acres of coal land as of December 31, 1999, which includes 100% of the acreage held by Canyon Fuel, are leased from the federal government under leases with terms expiring between 2000 and 2019, subject to readjustment or extension and to earlier termination for failure to meet diligent development requirements.
-Leases covering principal reserves are not scheduled to expire prior to expiration of projected mining activities.
+Approximately 92,201 acres of our 664,000 acres of coal land as of December 31, 1999, which includes 100% of the acreage held by Canyon Fuel, are leased from the federal government under leases with terms expiring between 2001 and 2019, subject to readjustment or extension and to earlier termination for failure to meet diligent development requirements.
+We have entered into leases covering substantially all of our leased reserves which are not scheduled to expire prior to expiration of projected mining activities.
 We also control, through ownership or long-term leases, approximately 5,880 acres of land which are used either for our coal processing facilities or are being held for possible future development.
 Royalties are paid to lessors either as a fixed price per ton or as a percentage of the gross sales price of the mined coal.
 We pay percentage-based royalties under the majority of our significant leases.
 The terms of most of these leases extend until the exhaustion of mineable and merchantable coal.
 The remaining leases have initial terms ranging from one to 40 years from the date of their execution, with most containing options to renew.
 In some cases, a lease bonus, or prepaid royalty, is required, payable either at the time of execution of the lease or in annual installments.
 In most cases, the prepaid royalty amount is applied to reduce future production royalties.